 Embassy Certificate | For NRI/OCI candidates, confirming their status. | 50 KB – 300 KB |

-The NEET UG 2025 seat allotment scheme categorizes the seats into 15% All India Quota (AIQ), 85% State Quota and seats in the deemed universities and private medical colleges.
-All the candidates can apply to the AIQ seats and these are allocated by the Medical Counselling Committee (MCC).
+The NEET UG 2025 seat allotment scheme categorises the seats into 15% All India Quota (AIQ), 85% State Quota and seats in the deemed universities and private medical colleges.
+All the candidates can apply to the AIQ seats, and these are allocated by the Medical Counselling Committee (MCC).
 Such seats are offered in the government medical colleges in India.
-State Quota seats on the other hand are distributed by the concerned state government and are mainly those who are domiciled in that state.
-Also seats in the deemed universities such as AIIMS and JIPMER are also allotted under AIQ counselling.
-The seats in any of the private medical colleges are allocated according to the regulations of the state usually under the State Quota.
+State Quota seats, on the other hand, are distributed by the concerned state government and are mainly for those who are domiciled in that state.
+Also, seats in the deemed universities, such as AIIMS and JIPMER, are allotted under AIQ counselling.
+The seats in any of the private medical colleges are allocated according to the regulations of the state, usually under the State Quota.
 The candidates are also expected to know the office of the reservation where the SC, ST, OBC, EWS and PwD categories of reservation exist because the percentage of reservation differs with category and seat type.

 Category | Seat Allocation | Counselling Authority | Eligibility | Reservation Criteria |